Sterling City, Texas: Geography

 Windmills have been a feature of Sterling City since the early 20th century, when the town claimed to have more windmills per acre than any other place in the world, totaling some 300.
-Today, most of Sterling City's windmills are giant turbines in modern wind farms on a ridge about 20 miles northwest of the town and visible from U.S. Highway 87.
+Today, most of Sterling City's windmills are giant turbines in modern wind farms on a ridge approximately 20 miles northwest of the town and visible from U.S. Highway 87.